Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: fMRI data Application

 \section{fMRI data Application}

-In this Section, permutation-based ARI method is evaluated using fMRI data.
+In this section, the permutation-based ARI method is evaluated using fMRI data.
 Two datasets from \url{https://openfmri.org/} are analyzed.
 Both datasets have the same experimental design, i.e., a block design with two stimuli.
 Pre-processing and first-level data analysis were performed using FSL \citep{Jenkinson}.
 Registration to MNI space was done using FLIRT \citep{Jenkinson1, Jenkinson}, motion correction using MCFLIRT \citep{Jenkinson3}, and brain-extraction using BET \citep{Smith}.
-We applied spatial smoothing using a Gaussian Kernel of 6mm FWHM.
+We applied spatial smoothing using a Gaussian kernel of 6mm FWHM.
 Finally, we applied a high-pass filter to the time-series data (Gaussian-weighted least-squares straight-line fitting, with sigma=64.0s).
-The parameter estimates (copes), i.e., $\mathbf{D}_j$, were used as input in the \texttt{pARI} \citep{ARIperm} package developed in R \citep{R}.
+The parameter estimates (copes), i.e., $\mathbf{D}_j \in \mathbb{R}^{m}$, were used as input in the \texttt{pARI} \citep{ARIperm} package developed in \texttt{R} \citep{R}.
+These parameter estimates are instead downloadable by installing the \texttt{fMRIdata} \texttt{R} package \citep{fMRIdata}.

 For all the analyses, the $\alpha$ level is taken as $0.05$ for a two-sided alternative hypothesis.
 We use $1000$ permutations: 999 random permutations plus the identity.
+The approximated iterative approach (100 random combinations) presented in Section \ref{iterative} is then applied.
+The results using the single-step method, i.e., $\lambda_{\alpha}$ computed on the full set of hypotheses, are reported in Appendix \ref{auditory_plus} and \ref{rhyme_plus}.

 We chose $\delta$ as $0$, $1$, $9$, and $27$, to account for signal spreading out in clusters with size at least equals $0$, $1$, $9$ and $27$ voxels.
-The third powers were considered in order to exploit the three-dimensional structure of the voxels.
-The results for $\delta=0$ are used in the primary analyses.
+The third powers were considered to exploit the three-dimensional structure of the voxels.

-The computation time for each dataset is approximately $220$ seconds, more than in Section \ref{methods} since we have a larger number of 150,000 hypotheses.
-Still, computation time is short for a permutation-based method.